15 Best CMS Platforms to Start a Website in 2023

 Magento is great for medium to large-scale eCommerce stores.
 One example of a large eCommerce store using Magento is Olympus, which sells cameras, audio equipment, and binoculars.

 Magento’s three different versions influence the cost to use the platform.
 The Magento Open Source platform is free but requires a web hosting provider and a custom domain.
-Hostinger’s cloud server hosting plans are recommended for Magento and they come with free domains:
+Hostinger’s VPS hosting plans are recommended for Magento:

 As for the premium editions Magento Commerce and Magento Commerce Cloud, customers need to contact sales for pricing.